spmeesseman/svn-scm-ext/README.md

 ## Next Up

-Compare selected to specific revision - window to select revision to compare with local
+Compare selected to specific revision with pop-up window to select revision to compare with local

 ## Feedback & Contributing